Three iterations of $(d-1)$-WL test distinguish non isometric clouds of $d$-dimensional points: Abstract

 \section{Abstract}

 The Weisfeiler--Lehman (WL) test is a fundamental iterative algorithm for checking isomorphism of graphs.
-It has also been observed that it underlies the design of several graph neural network architectures, whose capabilities and performance can be understood in terms of the expressive power of this test.
-Motivated by recent developments in machine learning applications to datasets involving three-dimensional objects, we study when the WL test is {\em complete} for clouds of euclidean points represented by complete distance graphs, i.e., when it can distinguish, up to isometry, any arbitrary such cloud.

-Our main result states that the $(d-1)$-dimensional WL test is complete for point clouds in $d$-dimensional Euclidean space, for any $d\ge 2$, and that only three iterations of the test suffice.
-Our result is tight for $d = 2, 3$.
-We also observe that the $d$-dimensional WL test only requires one iteration to achieve completeness.
+It has been observed that it also underlies the design of several graph neural network architectures, whose capabilities and performance can be understood in terms of the expressive power of this test.
+Motivated by recent developments in machine learning applications to datasets involving geometric objects, we study the expressive power of a geometric version of the WL test of order $\ell$ (referred to as geometric $\ell$-WL).
+More precisely, we consider clouds of points in euclidean $d$-dimensional space represented by complete distance graphs, and ask whether the $\ell$-WL test is {\em complete} in this setting.
+That is, whether it can distinguish, up to isometry, any arbitrary such cloud.
+Our main result states that for any $d\geq 2$, the $(d-1)$-WL test is complete for clouds of points in $d$-dimensional Euclidean space, and that only three iterations of the test suffice.
+We also observe that the $d$-WL test only requires one iteration to achieve completeness for clouds in dimension $d$.
+Our paper thus provides a complete understanding of the 3-dimensional case: it was shown in previous works that 1-WL is not complete in $\mathbb{R}^3$, and from our results it follows that 2-WL is complete there.
+We also strengthen the incompleteness of 1-WL in three dimensions by showing that it is even unable to recognize whether a given three-dimensional point cloud is planar.
+That is, there exist planar point clouds in $\mathbb{R}^3$ that 1-WL cannot distinguish from some non-planar ones.
+Finally, we show that 2-WL is not complete in $\mathbb{R}^6$, leaving as an open question its completeness in $\mathbb{R}^{d}$ for $d = 4,5$.